danielboots/fytletic/README.md

 ### **Tutorials**
 The initial code for this application was based on  the Django app tutorial from code institute, as part of my full stack web developer course, I could not have achieved this fully functional CRUD application without the extensive and comprehensive guide which I followed and adapted to my own needs.

+* https://djangocentral.com/building-a-blog-application-with-django/ - Aided in building out the Newsdesk.

+* https://www.udemy.com/course/python-django-dev-to-deployment - this course has been fantastic and i emplore anyone getting in to Django to check it out, it helped greatly in my knowledge of databases and also the code from this project was adapted to allow me to use pagination with great success.

 ### **Custom Code**